bipulsenapati998/investing-agent/README.md

 ![Autonomous Agent](assets/Agentic-AI.gif)

 ## Overview
-- Designed to spark creativity, collaboration, and customization.
-- You have the flexibility to customize the experience by selecting:
-    > Multi-agent architecture – Choose from different intelligent agents to collaborate on idea generation.
+A Flask-based REST API that generates creative business ideas using AutoGen AI agents.
+The API leverages multiple AI agents with different specialties to create, refine, and iterate on business concepts.
+### Features
+- **Multi-Agent AI System:**  Uses AutoGen framework with specialized agents
+- **RESTful API:** Clean, well-documented API endpoints

-    > Areas of interest – Focus on domains you're passionate about or exploring.
+- **Areas of interest:** Focus on business domains you're passionate about or exploring.

-    > LLM of your choice
+- Designed to spark **creativity, collaboration, and customization**.

 <!-- ## Before you begin